opendocsg/slw-judgments-backfill/2018_SGHC_219/report.md

 59     Besides denying knowledge that he was carrying diamorphine, Khor also said that he had thought the _quantity_ of drugs involved was not such as to attract the death penalty.
 In fact, Khor had raised this point in the cautioned statement, and was fairly consistent in taking this position in his statements and at trial.

-60     In this regard, counsel for Khor referred me to _Public Prosecutor v Muhammad Farid bin Mohd Yusop_ [2015] 3 SLR 16 (“ _Muhammad Farid_ ”).
+60     In this regard, counsel for Khor referred me to _Public Prosecutor v Muhammad Farid bin Mohd Yusop_ <span class="citation">[2015] 3 SLR 16</span> (“ _Muhammad Farid_ ”).
 In that case, the Court of Appeal upheld the trial judge’s decision that it was reasonable for the respondent to have expected that the weight of the methamphetamine trafficked in was not more than 250g as the three prior deliveries that the respondent had made all involved quantities of less than 250g.
 He was not wilfully blind in doing so.
 I did not consider _Muhammad Farid_ to be of any assistance to Khor as the facts of _Muhammad Farid_ are quite different from the facts of the present case.
 In _Muhammad Farid_ , there was an agreement with the drug supplier that the weight of the drugs for each delivery would not exceed 250g, and the

 respondent had _himself weighed_ the drugs he received to ascertain their gross weight (at [32]).